24 Notable alumni of

 -

-Lee Hyeon-seo, best known for her book, The Girl with Seven Names, is a North Korean defector and activist who lives in Seoul, South Korea, where she is a student.
+Lee Hyeon-seo, best known for her book, The Girl with Seven Names, is a North Korean defector and activist who lives in Seoul, South Korea.
 She escaped from North Korea and later guided her family out of North Korea through China and Laos.

 -